-The Cleveland Institute of Art is committed to providing a learning, working, and living environment that promotes personal integrity, civility, and mutual respect in an environment free of sexual misconduct and discrimination.
-Sexual violence is a form of sexual discrimination and violates an individual’s fundamental rights and personal dignity.
+The Cleveland Institute of Art is committed to providing a learning, working and living environment that promotes personal integrity, civility, and mutual respect in an environment free of sexual misconduct, violence, and discrimination.
+Sexual discrimination violates an individual’s fundamental rights and personal dignity.
 The Cleveland Institute of Art regards sexual discrimination in all its forms to be a serious offense if practiced by students, faculty, or staff.

 The Institute does not discriminate on the basis of gender, gender identity, or sexual orientation in its educational programs or in any other activities sponsored by the Institute, as required by Title IX of the Education Act of 1972 (and its amendments) and Title VII of the Civil Rights Act of 1968 (and its amendments).
-Through its policies, the Institute seeks to support everyone in its policies on sexual violence: males, females, gay, lesbian, bisexual, transgender, and questioning individuals.
 This non-discrimination policy extends to all applicants for admission to the Institute, as well as all students who are full- or part-time, matriculated for a degree or not, and visiting students.

 Any member of the CIA community can receive a report or make a report, but three persons have been identified as “Designated Reporting Officers.”
 These persons receive reports of sexual violence and are legally required to take action as a result of a report.
 They are: